-As of December 31, 2011, our liquidity was provided by cash on hand of \$55.8 million, and \$156.7 million available under our then outstanding \$450.0 million revolving credit facility.
-During the year ended December 31, 2011 and 2010, we generated \$351.1 million and \$255.5 million, respectively, in cash through operating activities, and as of December 31, 2011, we had net working capital of \$161.1 million.
-We currently expect to be able to meet our cash expenditure requirements for the next year utilizing these resources.
-None of our outstanding debt requires scheduled principal repayments, and we have no debt maturities until March 2013.
+As of December 31, 2012, our liquidity was provided by cash on hand of \$62.9 million, and \$104.0 million available under our revolving credit facility.
+During the year ended December 31, 2012 and 2011, we generated \$283.3 million and \$351.1 million, respectively, in cash through operating activities, and as of December 31, 2012, we had net working capital of \$184.3 million.
+We currently expect to be able to meet our cash expenditure requirements for the next year.
+None of our outstanding debt requires scheduled principal repayments, and following the redemptions of the 6.75% and 6.25% senior notes in 2012 we have no debt maturities until December 2016.

 During January 2012, we entered into an amended and restated senior secured revolving credit facility expanding the total capacity up to \$785.0 million aggregate principal amount through December 2016 from the existing \$450.0 million revolving credit facility that was scheduled to mature in December 2012.
 The amended and restated revolving credit facility matures in December 2016, and interest is based on either a base rate plus a varying margin ranging from 0.25% to 1.00% or a LIBOR plus a varying margin of 1.25% to 2.00% based on our leverage ratio.
-In addition to refinancing the \$450.0 million revolving credit facility, the amended and restated revolving credit facility was used to provide the financing for the tender offer of \$57.5 million of our existing 6.25% \$375.0 million senior notes due 2013 and the payment of fees, commissions and expenses in connection with the foregoing as well as for other general corporate purposes.
-Following the tender offer, we used \$277.5 million of the amended and restated revolving credit facility to redeem additional outstanding 6.25% senior notes due 2013 to bring the balance of the notes outstanding to \$40.0 million following this financing transaction.
-In connection with these transactions, we expect to record a charge in the first quarter of 2012 of \$1.4 million to \$1.9 million associated with the write-off of loan costs and fees associated with the tender for the 6.25% senior notes.
+In addition to refinancing the \$450.0 million revolving credit facility, the amended and restated revolving credit facility was used to fund the redemption during the first half of 2012 of our 6.25% \$375.0 million senior notes due 2013 and the redemption during the second half of 2012 of our \$150.0 million 6.75% senior notes due 2014, and for the payment of fees, commissions and expenses in connection with the amendment and redemptions.